snowplow-incubator/snowplow-micro/README.md

 ```

 It's possible to override the default `8080` by adding `-e IGLU_PORT=xxx` to `docker run` command.

+To check that local schemas are correctly mounted, `schemas/` should appear in the browser at `localhost:8080` address, after having configured the port in `docker run` (`-p 8080:8080` or the port specified in `IGLU_PORT`).

 ## 3. REST API